 ABOUT

-Her advanced clinical training includes the Yale Child Study Center IICAPS model, Emotional Freedom Technique (EFT), Child Art Therapy at the master’s level in Turin, Italy with Judith Rubin, and Trauma-Informed Expressive Arts and Play Therapy® with Cathy Malchiodi.
+Advanced clinical training includes the Yale Child Study Center IICAPS model, Emotional Freedom Technique (EFT), child art therapy study at the master’s level in Turin, Italy, with Judith Rubin, and Trauma-Informed Expressive Arts and Play Therapy® with Cathy Malchiodi.

-In addition to clinical practice, Mary served as President of the Connecticut Art Therapy Association (CATA), where she played a key leadership role in advocating for professional title protection and state licensure for art therapists in Connecticut.
+In addition to clinical practice, Mary served as President of the Connecticut Art Therapy Association (CATA), playing a key leadership role in advocating for professional title protection and state licensure for art therapists.
 CATA is an affiliate chapter of the American Art Therapy Association (AATA).

 Affiliations and Certifications